khang-nguyen2907/k-bart/README.md

 # kbart

-K-BART is a encoder-decoder model.
-Encoder is injected with a Knowledge graph.
-Encoder is using DistilRoBERTa, decoder is using GPT2
+K-BART is an encoder-decoder model.The Encoder is injected with a Knowledge graph.The Encoder is using DistilRoBERTa, the decoder is using GPT2
 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requirements.